JavFuertes/RAIL/README.md

 ![Smart railway infrastructure](https://cdnstorevoestalpine.blob.core.windows.net/images/815857/Open_CMS_Lightbox/roadmaster-visualisation.jpg)

 **Figure 2** shows a typical modern railway track structure.
 The rails are fixed on the sleepers by fasteners (consisting of rail pads and clamps).
 Rail pads are made of resilient material.
 The ballast layer also provides elasticity for the track structure.
 The stiffness of these two components determines the overall track stiffness.
 In practice, track stiffness can be measured by a non-destructive hammer test, as shown in **Figure 2**.
 The rail head is excited with a hammer, and the dynamic response (usually acceleration) is measured at the location of interest.
 Then, the input force and output accelerations are used to calculate a frequency response function (FRF), from which the track stiffness can be identified.

-The main components of this structure are,
+The main components which contribute to the track stiffness are,

 1. *Rail* are the members of the track laid in two parallel lines to provide an unchanging, continuous, and level surface for the movement of trains.
 They are made of high-carbon steel.
 Rails provide a pathway which is smooth and has very little friction and act as a lateral guide for the wheels.
 They bear the stresses developed due to vertical loads transmitted to them by the axles and wheels of rolling stock as well as due to braking and thermal forces.
 They transmit the load to a large area of the formation through sleepers and the ballast.